WHAT IS SPACECODE ATLAS?

 The rest is history, a troublesome history.
 You see, I’m not a very talented programmer and it felt like I only made a mess when I tried to code something.
 That’s right, I started to run before I could walk.
 It’s not a total failure, I learned a bit about Collision triggers for the use of playing animations and parenting objects by code.
 David Rannaleet saved me a lot of trouble and I’m thankful for his assistance in this project.
 My teacher Kristofer didn’t only help me to believe in myself but constantly pushed me to add more features to the game.

-I started to develop on a game prototype in Unity by the end of summer 2014 and extended it as a full year project when I came back to school.
+I started to develop on a game prototype in Unity by the end of summer 2014 and extended it as a game project when I came back to school.
 The deadline was set to be 18th of December the same year, so I had to create a schedule like a real game developer in order to complete this task.

 The only things I had to cancel in order to make it before deadline was the menu, the background music and the sound effects.
 That’s a pity, but I had to prioritize other assignments in school as well before christmas arrived.
 I will continue to work on my prototype and hopefully recruit someone to help me out a bit.
 Just maybe.

 David Rannaleet – Programmer

 Stefan Lundal – Guidance counselor